HannesOberreiter/bScale/README.md

 # How does / should it work?

 UNO will collect data from sensors and send them to the shield.
-Uno send SIM900 commands. atTiny85 is a simple counter, it will send each 120 minutes a pulse to the N-Mosfet gate.
-The Mosfet will open circuit to Uno and activate it.
+Uno forwards the data to SIM900, which connects to the webservice. atTiny85 is a simple counter, it will send each 120 minutes a pulse to the N-Mosfet gate.
+The Mosfet will open circuit to activate Uno.

 The UNO will tell the atTiny85 when the sending was completed.
-If the sending is not completed within 60 seconds, the atTiny will shutdown the UNO even it is not completed.
-(No connection to internet etc.)
+If the sending is not completed within 60 seconds, the atTiny will shutdown the UNO even it is not completed (No connection to internet etc.).

 # Sensor Reading
-For the Sensor reading you need to install the DHT Library and because and bug in Version 1.3 in this library you also need to install the [Adafruid Unified Sensor Library.](https://cloud.githubusercontent.com/assets/181073/21481640/5e14ebd8-cb6a-11e6-972e-c4b4efda6ad1.png)
+For the Sensor reading you need to install the DHT Library and because a bug in Version 1.3 in this library you also need to install the [Adafruid Unified Sensor Library.](https://cloud.githubusercontent.com/assets/181073/21481640/5e14ebd8-cb6a-11e6-972e-c4b4efda6ad1.png)

 # The webservice

-The made for [app.btree.at](https://www.btree.at/app) a web beekeeping software.
+You can send the data to the beekeeping application (not free) [app.btree.at](https://www.btree.at/app).
 There the data will be shown in tables and statistics.
 But you can change the webservice to any you want.

 # Videos